How to apply for a master’s degree program at the university of Salzburg?

 • A curriculum vitae (CV), listing your postal and email addresses, your educational history, your language skills, and any relevant academic accomplishments.

-Please assemble the components in the following order: 1) CV, 2) courses and grades (or transcript), 3) scan of C1 certificate, 4) personal statement, 5) writing sample.
+All documents should be assembled in a single PDF file with a title having the following format: LastNameFirstName.pdf.
+Please assemble the components in the following order: 1) CV, 2) courses and grades (or transcript), 3) personal statement, 4) writing sample, 5) a scan of the C1 certificate if it is required.

 Step 2: Formal admission process

 2. A copy of the page of your passport with your picture on it.
-(The copy need not be certified by an authority).
+(The copy need not be certified by an authority.)

 3. The graduation certificate of your BA degree.
 (If your certificate is not in English, you are also required to provide a certified English or German translation.)